saidmaadan/lister/README.md

 <h2>Lister</h2>

-Lister is a community of real estate owners, agencies and renters that provides listings and search capabilities for apartments.<br>
+Lister is a community of real estate owners, agencies and renters that provides listings and search capabilities for apartments.
+</b><br>Designed and Developed by <a href="http://maadan.me" target="_blank">Said Maadan</a><br>

 <b>URL:</b><br>
 http://www.listers.pro<br>